Marie Logoreci: Stage acting

-Logoreci has performed in 40 stage dramas.
-All her performances of Shakespeare's, of Molière's, of Lorca's, or Gorky's dramas, as well as them of the Albanian authors—Kole Jakova, Ndreke Luca etc.—demonstrated her particular artistic abilities, and all outlined her portrait as an artist of individuality, and reflects harmony between her acting and her external plastics.
-She had managed to have a clear knowledge of the acoustics; she'd achieved such a virtuosity in her actions bridging the distance between her and the audience.
-Her dynamics and her temperament had marked her voice with a high key of intonation which was suggestive in her stage performances.
+Logoreci performed in 40 stage dramas.
+All her performances of Shakespeare's, of Molière's, of Lorca's, or Gorky's dramas, as well as them of the Albanian authors—Kole Jakova, Ndreke Luca etc.—demonstrated her particular artistic abilities.
+She had a clear knowledge of acoustics and achieved a virtuosity in her ability to bridge the gap between her and the audience.
+Her voice was marked with a great expression.

-Logoreci's long career as an actress brought her the interest to try directing.
-As a stage director she has also made an important contribution.
+After a long career as an actress, she discovered an interest in directing, also making an important contribution in that field.

 Film acting

 Logoreci was one of the pioneers of the Albanian movies.
 She had a role in the very first Albanian movie, a short feature of about 12 minutes long, produced by the Albanian Film Studio and Albanian Television.
-Logoreci's roles in films manifest their particularity and have their value in the history of the Albanian cinematography.
 The first important film she acted in was The Great Warrior Skanderbeg.
-The most unforgettable role played by her in a movie is that of "Loke" in "Toka Jone" (Our Land).
+The most unforgettable role played by her in a movie is that of "Loke" in Toka Jone (Our Land).